fabricesemti80/TerraformBootCamp/simple-azure/docs/build-a-module/README.md

 }
 ```

+> note: please realise; the resource group is used in other places too in the module's `main.tf` so please replace / edit those places too!

 And then - since we have variables in `linuxvms\variables.tf` too, we can use them in `linuxvms\main.tf` too.
 So at this point the `main.tf` that calls the module would look like something like this:

 ![alt text](image-8.png)